specsolutions/specsync-for-tfs-documentation/features/common-synchronization-features/synchronizing-test-case-hierarchies.md

 {% hint style="info" %}
 The `_` character in the matched wildcards are automatically transformed to space by default.
 So for example the tag `@category:FrontEnd_Category` using the condition `@category:*` would define a node name `FrontEnd Category`.
-This behavior can be disabled by setting the `disableUnderscoreTransformation` hierarchy setting to `false`.
+This behavior can be disabled by setting the `disableUnderscoreTransformation` hierarchy setting to `true`.
 {% endhint %}